Three Things You Need On Every KPI GraphNovember 16, 2010 by Stacey Barr

 We need a revolution in the design of our performance reports and dashboards.
 A big part of that revolution should be the use of XmR charts, charts that include 3 very powerful features that dramatically improve our interpretation of and response to our performance measures and KPIs.

 FEATURE 1: Your performance measure in time series

 This month compared to last month, this month compared to the same month last year, this month compared to target – all are limited and risky, misleading comparisons to make.
 Why?
 Because you have no context within which to assess if the difference you’re looking at is typical or not.
 There will always be differences, but the only way to see which ones are worthy of your response (or explanation) is to see the data in the full context of a time series.

 Plot your performance measures in time series, with as much history as you can reasonably get your hands on.
 Around 20 values is good, such as the last two years’ worth of monthly values.
 But you can start an XmR chart with as few as 5 points of your performance measure, if that’s all you have.

 FEATURE 2: The measure’s Central Line

-The signals about performance lie in the patterns, not the points of data.
+The signals of performance lie in the patterns, not the points of data.
 Two points is not a big enough sample to determine if there’s a change.
 Adding a Central Line to your time series, calculated from the first 5 or more points and then kept constant, will give you a visual baseline to determine when future points of your measure are behaving differently from the past.

 You’re starting to build what’s called an X chart, part of what’s known as an XmR chart.
 For these charts, there are statistical rules that help you know when a signal is there and when to recalculate a new Central Line.
 For example, one of the signals of change is a run of 8 points of your performance measure on one side of the Central Line.
 You can then calculate a new Central Line using those 8 points.